flapjack/flapjack.io/API.md

 <a id="get_contacts_id_timezone">&nbsp;</a>
 ### GET /contacts/CONTACT_ID/timezone

-Returns the timezone string for the contact.
+Returns the timezone of a contact.

 **Example**
 ```text